MobileFirst-Platform-Developer-Center/DevCenter/tutorials/en/foundation/8.0/adapters/java-adapters/index.md

 - **displayName**: *optional*, a friendly name to be displayed in the console.
 - **description**: *optional*, a description to be displayed in the console.
 - **type**: *optional*, ensures that the property is of a specific type such as `integer`, `string`, `boolean` or a list of valid values (for example `type="['1','2','3']"`).

-These properties can be overridden in the **MobileFirst Operations Console → [your adapter] → Configurations tab** without having to deploy the adapter again:

 ![Console properties](console-properties.png)